tr0mi/Javascript-game/README.md

 # Javascript-game
-small javascript game to test some features
+A very simple game to practice some javascript

 Game can be found at: https://tr0mi.github.io/Javascript-game/

-Refresh page to restart
+Spam refresh page to restart